electron/electron/docs/tutorial/linux-desktop-actions.md

 On many Linux environments, you can add custom entries to its launcher by modifying the `.desktop` file.
 For Canonical's Unity documentation, see [Adding Shortcuts to a Launcher][unity-launcher].
-For details on a more generic implementation, see the [Free Desktop Specification][spec].
+For details on a more generic implementation, see the [freedesktop.org Specification][spec].

 __Launcher shortcuts of Audacious:__